easyRTML/easyRTML/easyRTML_PakageContent/README.md

 - Pair Plot of select features

-Currently we support 2 Machine learning models Xgboost and Random Forest compatible for offline classification, Python online classification and Deployment in microcontroller.
+At this stage, we support two fantastic Machine Learning models: XGBoost and Random Forest.
+These models are compatible for offline classification, Python-based online classification, and deployment on microcontrollers.

+You’re all set to train and evaluate your model with ease and precision.

 ### Xgboost Model Traning